balureddy003/dyocense/kernel/optiguide/DESIGN.md

 # OptiGuide — DESIGN (Detailed)

 OptiGuide is a **declarative compiler** that transforms `GoalDSL` into a solver‑ready mathematical program.
-It assembles objectives, constraints, variables, and bounds; emits a normalized model (JSON) for the Optimizer; and produces **Explainability Hints** (constraint activity, duals request) consumed by the Evidence Graph.
+It assembles objectives, constraints, variables, and bounds, consults the **Policy Guard** for governance checks, emits a normalized model (JSON) for the Optimizer, and produces **Explainability Hints** (constraint activity, duals request) plus a `PolicySnapshot` consumed by the pipeline & Evidence Graph.

 ---